grpc/grpc-go/testdata/spiffe/README.md

-The files in this directory are as follows:

 ## File Purposes
 * spiffe_cert.pem - the certificate that is placed in spiffe bundles (copied into the `x5c` field)
 * server1_spiffe.pem - another certificate placed in spiffe bundles